iambst/CYBR8420_Titans_SA_Project/Assurance_Cases/Assurance_Cases.md

 ### Evidence:

 Evidence for Claim C4 would be the log reports of file shares that is viewable for admin, in this case the bank teller.
 Evidence for Claim C5 would be email notifications that are sent whenever the file is modified.
 Email notifications should be enabled in the application before the file is shared.
-Lastly, the evidence for Claim C3 would be a report on attempted man-in-the-middle attacks to gain unauthorized access and the NextCloud’s TLS encryption should have successfully prevented the attacks.
+Lastly, the evidence for Claim C3 woEvidence 2: Multiple layers of Encryption
+There is an end-to-end encryption and data at rest in storage can be encrypted using a default military grade AES-256 encryption with server-based or custom key management.Data can be end-to-end encrypted on the client with the server assisting in sharing and key management using a Zero-Knowledge model. uld be a report on attempted man-in-the-middle attacks to gain unauthorized access and the NextCloud’s TLS encryption should have successfully prevented the attacks.

 ## Assurance Case 3